product-os/katapult/README.md

 ```
 Paths declared in `environments.yml` may be absolute or relative to that file.

-sample `environments.yml` content, for declaring a `development` environment
+Sample `environments.yml` content, for declaring a `development` environment
 with a `docker-compose` target:
 ```
 development: